Accepting Physical Changes with Age - How to Make Peace with Growing Older

 2. Prioritize Recovery

 In youth, recovery happened automatically.
 With age, it requires deliberate time and care.
 Improve sleep quality, stretch thoroughly after exercise, and schedule rest days.
 Reframe recovery as part of training, not laziness.
-(Books on healthy aging can also be helpful)
+Books on healthy aging can also be helpful

 3. Make Regular Health Checks a Habit

 Lifestyle disease risk rises steadily with age.
 Beyond annual physicals, routine dental and eye exams protect long-term quality of life.
+A clean bill of health also reduces anxiety and serves as reassurance.

 4. Don't Make Aging Taboo